qafedev/forms-conversion-documentation/forms-to-qafe/README.md

 </event>
 ```

 The populate data-event fetches products from the database and sets the items to a datagrid.
-The set component sets the data retrieved in the business-action to a component.
+The set built-in sets the data retrieved in the business-action to a component.
 The business-action below is the same one used in the Populate Data to Block-section.
 It is also possible to specify these actions directly in the onclick-event, but it is recommended to specify the actions in a separate event for reuse later on.

 ```xml
 <event id="FORM1_WINDOW2_POPULATEDATA">